December 20, 2019

 Here you can follow a few paths depending on available resources and time.

-Hire certified Salesforce consultants.
 Third-party consultants are a viable choice when you have limited time for scaling and upgrading.
 Consultants are ready to provide you with an immediate expertise to meet the project scope.
 The best part is, you get instant access to a team of professionals (developers, business analysts, architects, data scientists) who have customized Salesforce previously and know how to avoid the pitfalls.

-Build an in-house development team.
 If you have available Salesforce expertise at hand or just prefer to build and keep everything in-house, your own team is a good option.

-Let your team collaborate with consultants.
 In case your own development team has no experience with Salesforce, consider bringing in external Salesforce consultants, at least for estimating the initial customization scope.

 When you ask your end users for feedback on the features they lack, they tend to exaggerate their requests and present them as ultimate needs, without thinking about a bigger picture.
 However, these needs do not always translate into obvious business opportunities, or their impact is not worth all the system changes and costs entailed in the long run.
 You need to break your planned custom features into a few groups by their priority.